 interface interface-name

-• set—Creates a statement hierarchy and sets identifier values.
-After you issue a set command, you remain at the same level in the hierarchy.
+set—Creates a statement hierarchy and sets identifier values.
+After you issue asetcommand, you remain at the same level in the hierarchy.

-identifier is a string that identifies an instance of a statement.
+statement-path is the hierarchy to the configuration statement and the statement itself.
+If you have already moved to the statement's hierarchy level, you omit this.identifier is a string that identifies an instance of a statement.
 Not all statements require identifiers.
 In the example shown at the beginning of this section, the area name and the interface names are identifiers.
 In many cases, the identifier can contain a space.
 When you type these identifiers in the configuration, you must enclose them in quotation marks.
 When the CLI displays these identifiers in the output of a show or other command, it encloses them in quotation marks.
+The

-The set command is analogous to an operating system command in which you specify the full path name of the statement you are performing an action on, for example, mkdir /usr/home/boojum/files or mkdir f:\home\boojum\files.
+set command is analogous to an operating system command in which you specify the full path name of the statement you are performing an action on, for example, mkdir /usr/home/boojum/files or mkdir f:\home\boojum\files.
+For statements that can have more than one identifier, when you issue a

-For statements that can have more than one identifier, when you issue a set command to set an identifier, only that identifier is set.
-The other identifiers that are specified in the statement remain.
+set command to set an identifier, only that identifier is set.
+The other identifiers that are specified in the statement remain.-

-• edit—Moves to a particular hierarchy level.
-If that hierarchy level does not exist, the edit command creates it and then moves to it.
-After you issue an edit command, the banner changes to indicate your current level in the hierarchy.
+edit—Moves to a particular hierarchy level.
+If that hierarchy level does not exist, theeditcommand creates it and then moves to it.
+After you issue aneditcommand, the banner changes to indicate your current level in the hierarchy.

-The edit command is analogous to the combination of operating system commands that you would use to first change to a directory and then perform an action; for example, cd /usr/home/boojum;mkdir files.
+edit command is analogous to the combination of operating system commands that you would use to first change to a directory and then perform an action; for example, cd /usr/home/boojum;mkdir files.Examples: Create and Modify the Configuration

-To configure an interface to run OSPF, you could issue a single set command from the top level of the configuration hierarchy.
+set command from the top level of the configuration hierarchy.
 The initial [edit] banner indicates that you are at the top level.
-Notice that after you issue the set command, you remain at the top level of the statement hierarchy, as indicated by the second [edit] banner.
+Notice that after you issue the set command, you remain at the top level of the statement hierarchy, as indicated by the second [edit] banner. [edit]

 user@host# set protocols ospf area 0.0.0.0 interface so-0/0/0 hello-interval 5